-Babies don’t emerge from their mothers with tips for new dads in hand.
-They come out with placentas, which have little post-natal value to anyone.
-That’s a pity because the first five months of parenthood are often profoundly confusing.
-A dad survival guide would be useful.
-Luckily, a little guidance can go a long way, especially as parents attempt to establish routines while struggling with sleep schedules, nutritional demands, breastfeeding (moms only), and safety concerns.
+Babies don’t emerge from their mother’s womb with advice for new parents in hand.
+That’s a pity because the first five months of parenthood for a new dad or new mom are often profoundly confusing.
+A guide about how to be a good dad would be useful.
+Luckily, a little guidance can go a long way, especially as parents attempt to establish routines while struggling with sleep schedules, nutritional demands, breastfeeding, and safety concerns.

 The first diaper changes done by dad can be quite literally disturbing.
 That’s because the initial few poops a kid takes do not resemble the average adult loaf in any way.
 Rest assured that the first black meconium stools are completely normal.
 And as a baby grows, their diaper will contain a rainbow of colors and textures, particularly over the first months.
 The only time you truly need to worry is if you are seeing red in the diaper.

 Establish a Routine.
 Now.

 A solid, baby-led schedule can mean the difference between a kid that eats and sleeps easily and a kid that makes the nights and days a living hell.
 But parents can’t simply impose a schedule upon their kid and hope it works.
 The trick is in waiting for the kid to establish their own routine of sleeping, eating, and alertness.
 They’ll usually have something worked out around the three-month mark.
 Then they’ll abruptly change it up a month later.
 It okay, and it’s normal.
 Parents just need to follow their kid’s lead and keep strictly to the schedule the kid establishes.